Aftab Baloch

-Aftab Baloch (آفتاب بلوچ) (1 April 1953 – 24 January 2022) was a Pakistani cricketer.
+Aftab Baloch (Balochi: آفتاب بلوچ) (1 April 1953 – 24 January 2022) was a Pakistani cricketer.

 Career

 He played in two Test matches for Pakistan.
-The two matches were nearly six years apart, his debut Test, against New Zealand, was in 1969 and his only other Test, against the West Indies, in 1975.
+The two matches were nearly six years apart; his debut Test, against New Zealand, was in 1969 and his only other Test, against the West Indies, in 1975.
 A right-handed middle order batsman and capable right arm offbreak bowler, Baloch is best known for being a member of the 400 club.

-The feat was achieved in a game for Sind at the National Stadium in Karachi during the 1973/74 season.
-After bowling out their opponents, Baluchistan, for 93, Sind responded with 951 for 7 declared.
+The feat was achieved in a game for Sindh at the National Stadium in Karachi during the 1973/74 season.
+After bowling out their opponents, Baluchistan, for 93, Sindh responded with 951 for 7 declared.
 Captaining the side, Baloch made 428 of those runs.
 At the time it was the sixth-highest score by a batsman in first-class cricket history and he was the seventh player to pass the 400-run milestone.
 The final margin, of an innings and 575 runs, made it one of the most one-sided games of all time.
-Baloch was rewarded with a tour of England but he didn't play a Test.
+Baloch was rewarded with a tour of England but he didn't get to play a Test.
 His record-breaking innings, however, kept following him around; he was by coincidence given room 428 in their team hotel.

 A year later, in February 1975, Baloch was recalled again to the side.
 He had made his debut back in November 1969, at the age of just 16 and 221 days.
 That made him the second-youngest Test player in history.
 Playing against New Zealand at Dhaka, Baloch made 25 runs in the first innings before being bowled by Vic Pollard.
 Needing just 184 runs for victory in the fourth innings, Baloch was not required to bat.

 Recalled to the side, Baloch lined up at number seven in the Pakistani batting line-up for a Test against the West Indies at Lahore.
 He made 12 in his first innings, and was one of Keith Boyce's three victims.
 When Baloch came into bat in his final Test innings, his side led the West Indies by 199 runs and had five wickets in hand.
 Baloch made an unbeaten 60 and helped put his side 358 runs clear, but the West Indies managed to hang on for a draw.